QdotD/Highly-Sophisticated-Trading-Bot/README.md

 ## Disclaimer

 This bot should not be used as a sole source for investment decisions.
 Please perform your own due diligence before making any investment.

-## Credit

-This bot was created by following a Fireship tutorial on Youtube and adding some of my own tweaks.
-Credit: https://www.youtube.com/c/Fireship

 ## License